A practical guide to Atlassian Intelligence AI in Analytics

 While Atlassian Intelligence is the market leader for Atlassian-centric data, teams serious about automation often find that adding a complementary platform like eesel AI helps them cover all their bases.
 By using these tools together, you get the proven reliability of Jira with the flexible, integration-first approach of eesel AI.

 Ready to see what AI can do for your support and IT teams?
 See how eesel AI works seamlessly with your existing tools like Jira Service Management and Confluence to deliver actual results in 2026.
-Start your free trial today.
+Start free trial.

 Frequently asked questions